kallaway/100-days-of-code/log.md

 **Today's Progress**:

-AM: Looking into a bug on the #100DaysOfCode twitter bot
+AM: Looked into a bug on the #100DaysOfCode twitter bot tweeting users twice

 **Thoughts**: